Teufelauto/Hytale-Weapon-Scraper/README.md

 App creates folder:

-WIN: C:/Users/%UserName%/AppData/Roaming/Hytale-Weapon-Scraper
+WIN: `C:/Users/%UserName%/AppData/Roaming/Hytale-Weapon-Scraper`

-LINUX:  ~/.local/share/Hytale-Weapon-Scraper
+LINUX:  `~/.local/share/Hytale-Weapon-Scraper`

 The app creates an app_settings.json in this folder.
 If you want to change filenames or paths, or which version of Hytale to scrape, do it here.

 ## app_settings.json
 The app scrapes the latest Pre-Release on your system, by default.
 If you wish to scrape a different version, change true to false for pre-release, and false to true for either latest release, or user_defined.
-Change the user_defined Assets_Path to the desired path, such as a previous version.
+Change the user_defined Assets_Path to the desired path, such as a previous version you've saved somewhere on your machine.

 Values may be changed in this file to modify load-path, save-path, and filename without a GUI. run_app_headless should be set to true, because the GUI is not ready.
 Choose only 0ne of the assets to change to true.
 You can change asset path values to a different location if you wish to analyze a zip saved in a custom location.
 So, if you wish to analyze an older release of the Assets.zip file, you can modify the pregenerated path.
 All paths must use forward-slashes: ( / ).
 All paths must end with a forward-slash.
 Filenames can be whatever you like.
+Extensions will be added by app if forgotten.

 Use "/" rather than "\\" in file paths, and end the path with a "/".
+A missed trailing slash may or may not be caught and corrected by the app.

-The JSON or CSV can be saved to a different location by changing path or name in app_settings.json
+- The JSON or CSV can be saved to a different location by changing path or name in app_settings.json.
+All the processed assets are saved in the `\Hytale-Weapon-Scraper\output\` folder by default.
+All files must be moved to the newly specified folders, if changed, to prevent reprocessing data.
+- All 3 diff files are saved in one folder named `\Hytale-Weapon-Scraper\diff_results\`.
+Their folders may be changed at your whim.
+- The `csv_wpn_diff` is a table that can be imported into a spreadsheet.
+This is the easiest way for a human to view the changes at a glance, or while manually editing a wiki.
+- The `json_wpn_diff` is that table turned into a cleanly formatted json.
+- The `verbose_wpn_diff` is a json that explains what the diffs are, where they are, rather than just the keys and values.
+I'm not a fan, but someone may be able to do something progamatically with it, so it stays.
+Specify a garbage folder for it if you want.

 ## weapon_dictionary.json
-Editing Weapon_Dictionary.json will allow you to add new weapons or actions, or remove certain columns from the output.
-That would require a tutorial.
-Additional weapons are being configured.
-Still need to add info to table from another location in the zip, regarding attack timing.
+- Editing Weapon_Dictionary.json will allow you to add new weapons or actions.
+- Additional weapons are added by following the existing pattern, being very aware to match capitalization.
+Weapon name should be capitalized just like fond in the `Assets.zip\Server\Item\Items\Weapon`.
+Attack moves should be a hybrid Pascal_Snake_Case, as found in the weapon's json.

 ## Compiling
 - Coded in Godot 4.6.1.
 (Because it's easy to compile.)